 The turn-based battles are dependent upon the composition and formation of your party.
 Different party leaders will utilize different formations that come with various strengths and weaknesses.
 Besides a head-on attack, you may want to send your enemy soaring into the sky or send them straight into the ground depending on the weakness of your enemy.
 Utilizing timed button presses during your attack phase instead of simple button mashing will provide bonuses.
 “Breaking” your enemies guard will open them up to further special attacks that will devastate enemies.
 Sounding like a deep and rewarding combat system, the game’s inability to perform during battles bogs down the entire experience.
 Long load times coupled with frequent slowdown, hiccups and freezes sour the gameplay to the point where you dread running into a random battle right before reaching a town.

 While Record of Agarest War 2 has its flaws, I was glad to see Idea Factory trying to bring new mechanics to an already established franchise.
 The loot portion of the game takes a back seat to the implemented crafting system, which is usually the opposite with RPGs.
-Lasting around 40 hours, the story and interaction between the characters will keep you coming, that is if you can stomach the long load times and constant stuttering.Note: The Record of Agarest War 2 review was written based on the PS3 version of the game.
+Lasting around 40 hours, the story and interaction between the characters will keep you coming, that is if you can stomach the long load times and constant stuttering.Note: Record of Agarest War 2 was reviewed on PlayStation 3.
+A digital copy of the game purchased by SelectButton.